jvalenzuela/atform/doc/source/setup.rst

 :py:func:`atform.add_logo`.
 Refer to the API reference documentation for supported image formats.

-The environment in which a test is executed often needs to be recorded when the procedure is performed.
-Common examples of this type of information are software version or vehicle number.
-The :py:func:`atform.add_field` function creates a field where such contextual data may be entered.

-By default, every field will be present on all tests, but it is also possible to customize the fields applied to each test procedure.
-Every field must first be defined with :py:func:`atform.add_field`, regardless of how many tests it will be applied to.
-Once defined, the ``include_fields``, ``exclude_fields``, and ``active_fields`` parameters of :py:class:`atform.Test` can be used to adjust the fields listed on a single test.
-To change the fields on a number of consecutive tests, :py:func:`atform.set_active_fields` can be used throughout the content area to alter the default fields.

 Test procedures can be configured to include an area to record personnel involved with the execution, review, or approval of a completed procedure.
 The :py:func:`atform.add_signature` function creates a set of fields